-Berta’s friends’ good wishes came true and she survived in surprising circumstances.
-She related that in Theresienstadt in early 1945 a German officer asked: “Who wants to go to Switzerland?”
+Berta’s friends’ good wishes came true and she survived through a surprising set of circumstances.
+She related that in Theresienstadt in early 1945 a German officer asked, “Who wants to go to Switzerland?”
 She didn’t believe him for a minute, but because she wanted to die she volunteered.
 To her great surprise the train actually did arrive in St. Gallen, Switzerland, in February 1945.
 From there she continued to her children in the United States.

 Berta’s elder daughter, Pauline survived the war in France with her son Herbert.
 Her second son Martin was deported to Auschwitz and murdered.

 Berta preserved the matzah cover from the time of her imprisonment in Theresienstadt and throughout her life in the United States.
 After her death, her granddaughter Elsie Buehler-Simkovitz kept it and recently it was donated to Yad Vashem by Jakob & Berta Weinschenk’s descendants – the Buehler & Simkovitz families.
 The matzah cover was donated on the occasion of a ceremony held in honor of the donation of a pair of Torah finials for use in Yad Vashem’s Synagogue.
 Jakob and Berta Weinschenk originally dedicated the Torah finials at the beginning of the 20th century to their Synagogue in Nuremberg.
 Subsequently they were plundered during the Kristallnacht pogrom in November 1938, but miraculously returned to the couple’s descendants after 60 years thanks to the efforts of a German researcher, Ralf Rossmeissel.